 September 2014, on: http://www.developpement-durable.gouv.fr/Obtenir-ou-renouveler-une-Licence,10440.html

 says: "Les ULM nétant pas immatriculés, mais identifiés; un indicatif dappel "F-J " est attribué lors de la délivrance de la licence".
 This also says that, in addition to their identifiers, aircraft with fixed radio installations are issued with Aircraft Station Licences (LSA) and assigned separate radio callsigns, in the format of F-Jxxx pseudo-registrations.
-These are occasionally painted on airframes or more often taped on the dash panel.
+Google searches find other recent official continuation of this.
+Callsigns are occasionally painted on airframes or more often taped on the dash panel.
 Where these have been reported, I have included these callsigns in square brackets.
 This website page also covers the allocation of Mode S Transponder codes to ULMs.
 In the section on buying a ULM, it now says "Les marques didentification de lULM ne sont pas modifiées même en cas de changement de département", i.e that identifiers and callsigns are retained on sale even following change of department.
 This is a recent reversal of previous practice where identifiers and callsigns were assigned to owners and changed following sale.
 Where portable hand-held radios are used, primarily but not exclusively in weight-shifts, then the F-J callsign is allocated to that equipment and registered in the name of its owner, and in these cases can be used in different aircraft.

 Similarly in Belgium: for many years, ULM's were issued with OO-xxx alphanumeric identifiers, in the same format as their purely alphabetic registrations on full CofA aircraft, and were also separately given OQ-xxx alphabetic radio callsigns.
 The rules were changed in 2014 so that a Belgian ultralight with a fixed radio installation now uses its identifier as callsign, with OQ- callsigns now only used for hand-held radios.